-Through hands-on experimentation, younger learners can gain a better understanding of STEM principles and how to apply them in real world scenarios.
+Through hands-on experimentation, younger learners can gain a better understanding of STEM principles and how to apply them in real-world scenarios.

-When should kids start STEM classes?
+When should kids start learning STEM?

 STEM programs for kids are typically designed for children 7 and up.
 However, any child who can engage in hands-on play can start grasping the basics of STEM principles through games or fun activities.